Sheeplet1/obsidian-pin-enhancer/README.md

 # Obsidian Pin Enhancer

 Enhances standard pin functionality by preventing pinned tabs from being closed.

 ## Features

 -   Prevents pinned tabs from being closed with middle-click
--   Adds alternative commands for the user to rebind standard hotkeys for close commands to.
+-   Adds alternative commands for the user to rebind standard hotkeys for close commands to

 **DOES NOT**
 - 	Block the context menu close buttons (might consider in the future, but for now it is an easy way to close pinned tabs)
-- 	Have all alternative keybinds for close commands (does not have "Close this tab group", "Close others in tab group"
+- 	Have all alternative keybinds for close commands (does not have "Close this tab group", Close others in tab group")

 ## Installation